jatinkumar762/Coding-Interview-Questions/BinaryTree/Medium/PreInPostTraversal.md

     - NRL -> and reverse the output array

-<b>Note -</b> if i use, LinkedList instead of ArrayList, then i can reduce so much run timn of a program.
+<b>Note -</b> if i use, LinkedList instead of ArrayList, then i can reduce so much run time of the program.

 ```java
 class Solution {